brightbox/docs.brightbox.com/content/guides/cli/cloud-ips.md

 Here you created, mapped, remapped and unmapped a cloud IP.

-You might want to learn about zones or learn how to Create a snapshot.
+You might want to learn about [zones](http://docs.brightbox.com/reference/glossary/#zone) or learn how to [create a snapshot](http://docs.brightbox.com/guides/cli/create-a-snapshot/)